-Lots of enterprise telecom folks are shifting their Cisco systems to the cloud, moving from Unified Call Manager (UCM) to Webex Calling.
+Lots of enterprise telecom folks are shifting their on-premise pbx system to cloud-based Webex Calling.
 Of course, one big question is: what about all the hardware?
 (And all the money you've already invested in it!)

 Turns out, some devices can actually work with both.
 Is your device ready to make the leap?
 Let's find out.